maths/moodle-qtype_stack/api/README.md

 ### Limitations

-- Questions requiring custom javascript are not supported.
-This includes questions using JSXGraph.
 - If a question uses randomization, it has to contain deployed variants.
 - Grading is only done if all inputs are present and valid (which implies non-empty in most cases).